 Since that early work, a few model studies have addressed the effects of local interactions at a single orbital impurity in a semiconducting host.
 Yu and Guerrero investigated a one-dimensional Anderson model with an impurity using the density matrix renormalization group approach.11 The strength of the hybridization compared to the semiconducting gap determined whether the doped-hole density remained localized near the impurity or instead spread over many sites (25 sites in their study).
 Additional holes were found to be spread throughout the system, avoiding the impurity region.
-The H in Ge problem is a physical realization of the gapped Anderson impurity model (GAIM) studied by Galpin and Logan.^{12,13} They addressed the GAIM with a self-consistent perturbation theory extended to all orders, and concluded that for the half-filled case such as we are in interested in here - neutral H in undoped Ge - for any non-zero gap the interacting system is not perturbatively connected to the non-interacting system.
-This broad claim calls to mind the classic result of Kohn and Majumdar - separate but related, and with different connotations - that the properties of such a system (in the non-interacting case) are analytic in the strength of a local potential that drives a bound gap state across the gap edge to become a resonant state in the continuum.14 fect complexes incorporating H with vacancies and other impurities.
-Model studies^{15,16} gave way to a number of density functional theory (DFT) based studies; see Refs.
+The H in Ge problem is a physical realization of the gapped Anderson impurity model (GAIM) studied by Galpin and Logan.^{12,13} They addressed the GAIM with a self-consistent perturbation theory extended to all orders and concluded that for the half-filled case such as we are interested in here-neutral H in undoped Ge-for any nonzero gap the interacting system is not perturbatively connected to the noninteracting system.
+This broad claim calls to mind the classic result of Kohn and Majumdar-separate but related, and with different connotations-that the properties of such a system (in the noninteracting case) are analytic in the strength of a local potential that drives a bound gap state across the gap edge to become a resonant state in the continuum.14

+From the earliest electronic structure studies involving H impurities in Ge, most of the focus has been on defect complexes incorporating H with vacancies and other impurities.
+Model studies^{15,16} gave way to a number of density-functional theory (DFT) based studies; see Refs.
 6 and 7 for representative work.
-DFT studies of isolated H in Ge and other semiconductors have also been reported,^{7,17-19} giving indications that H provides in Ge a shallow donor or shallow acceptor depending on its position (see above), or that it is an example of a negative-U system because of instability of its neutral state.
+DFT studies of isolated H in Ge and other semiconductors have also been reported,^{7,17-19} giving indications that H provides in Ge a shallow donor or shallow acceptor, depending on its position (see above), or that it is an example of a negative-U system because of instability of its neutral state.
 These scenarios, formulated within a quantum theory of energetics (DFT) but a one-electron picture of the spectrum, contrast strikingly with the deep donor possibility posed by PCK.
 Most of the existing studies confine their focus to energetics of the H-in-Ge system and on "energy level" positions, without an exposition of the spectral distribution of the H 1s weight.